 The judges will evaluate and score each entry as follows:

-Up to 5 points for student team member(s) creating and producing the video*
+Up to 5 points for student team member(s) creating and producing the portfolio*

 15 points for a statement from a school administrator verifying the successful completion of the project.
 No points awarded if statement is not provided but submission will not be DQ’d.